ShieldCI/docs/docs/analyzers/security/unguarded-models.md

 4. **Wrap imports**: if a seeder or migration needs unguarded writes, wrap the block and call `Model::reguard()` in a `finally` clause to guarantee re-guarding even on exceptions.
 5. **Add tests** around your import/service layers to ensure no requests can set privileged flags without authorization.

-## Common Mistakes to Avoid

-- Leaving `Model::unguard()` in controllers or jobs that process user input.
-- Forgetting to call `Model::reguard()` after a batch import.
-- Globally unguarding in service providers (e.g., `AppServiceProvider::boot`) “just to get things working”.
-- Assuming `require-dev` code is harmless—seeders, factories, and tests can still end up in production if commands run in the wrong environment.

 ## References

 - [Laravel Mass Assignment Docs](https://laravel.com/docs/eloquent#mass-assignment)